 Our Activities base: Bolsterstone Village

 Our residentials are based in Bolsterstone, a scenic village 8 miles NW of Sheffield.
-We have several free car parking spaces, or if travelling independently, it is possible to get to the venue from Sheffield Railway Station by Public Transport, shared Taxi, or alternatively we can arrange to pick you up for a small charge.
+We have several free car parking spaces, or if travelling independently, it is possible to get to the venue from Sheffield Railway Station by Public Transport or shared Taxi.
+Let us know how you plan to travel and we can help to meet you up with fellow participants and share your costs.
 Accommodation is set up in one of our bunkbarn type venues, where we provide separate male and female sleeping areas, camp cot beds (bring your own sleeping bag/duvet bedding), kitchen and bathroom facilities.
 All food is provided on our residentials, and we can cater to any dietary requirement as long as you let us know in advance.

 Remember, participation doesn’t end at 4pm.
 We’re looking for you to integrate into the group and play a positive, active role in any task given.
 This might be keeping the venue clean, cooking meals to a good standard or preparing for the next day.
 Don’t be deterred – people love the way we get you involved and develop ‘soft skills’ for life through socialising and team tasks .
 Opportunities to gain self-sufficiency are highly rewarding and prove you’re worthy of independence and GOLD.